jrandj/aws-security-specialty/README.md

         * **Network Address Translation (NAT) Gateway:** Before this service was released, if you wanted to provide outbound Internet access inside a VPC, you frequently used an EC2 instance to perform NAT.
 This requires disabling the *check source/destination* feature on the instance and creating a default route in the route table targeting the instance.
 This solution does not offer robust availability and limited scalability as you can only increase the instance size.
 The NAT Gateway is a managed service from AWS to meet this use case.
 Note that a NAT Gateway cannot be associated with a security group.
         * **Egress-only Internet Gateway:** This is a stateful gateway for IPv6 addresses that can route traffic from EC2 instances to the Internet and route the returning associated traffic from the Internet to the EC2 instances.
         * **VPC Peering:** A VPC peering connection is a logical connection between two VPCs that leverages the existing infrastructure.
 It does not use physical hardware to route the traffic across the VPCs.
 You still need to add routes in the route table associated with the subnets in both VPCs to enable communication across the peered networks.
 Peering can occur across regions but is not transitive.
-        * **Shared VPCs:** Some organisations adopt a multi-account strategy at AWS, so that each team or organisation unit has freedom in viewing, creating, modifying, or deleting their own AWS resources and can limit the blast radius.
+        * **Shared VPCs:** Some organizations adopt a multi-account strategy at AWS, so that each team or organization unit has freedom in viewing, creating, modifying, or deleting their own AWS resources and can limit the blast radius.
 Shared VPCs provide a new method that still allows the benefits of resource isolation in multiple AWS accounts but provides the ability to share VPC subnets across multiple accounts.
-Subnets can only be shared with AWS accounts within the same organisation.
+Subnets can only be shared with AWS accounts within the same organization.
         * **Elastic Network Interfaces (ENIs):** When you create AWS resources bounded to a VPC, they are assigned an ENI, most commonly referred to as network interface.
 A network interface is a logical networking component that represents a virtual network card.

     * VPC endpoints are used to provide a private communication channel to services.